-FFLs may freely transfer guns to other FFLs, even across state lines.
-However, if you want to transfer a gun to someone else across state lines, you are going to need to ship it to an FFL in the other state.
+FFLs may freely transfer guns to other FFLs, even across state lines – this is called a firearm transfer and we cover how they work here.
+However, if you want to transfer a gun to someone else across state lines, you are going to need to ship it to an FFL holder in the other state.

 FFL scams are common where an invalid FFL is used to get guns.
 The scammers can either use a revoked or expired FFL or they can even change the address on a valid FFL so that the guns are shipped to them instead of the gun store.

 For example, even if the expiration date on the FFL shows that it hasn’t expired yet, how do you know that the ATF hasn’t revoked it since the scan was made?
 Or, even if the FFL is a valid license for a valid business, how can you be sure that the address is correct?

 Hopefully you can see that it is a good idea for you to confirm the validity of the FFL.
 But, how?

 By going to the ATF’s FFL eZ Check website, you can search for the current status of any active FFL and you can even request and download a copy of an FFL for your records.

 Using the FFL eZ Check system is easy.
 Steps to using FFL eZ Check: